TL;DR

 So, how does PMI help with a problem like PFAS exposure, which is linked to chronic illness?
 The value lies in three key areas:

-Rapid Diagnostics: If you develop new, worrying symptoms, PMI gives you fast-track access to see a specialist.
+Rapid Diagnostics: If you develop new, worrying symptoms, PMI gives you seek faster access to eligible access to see a specialist.
 Instead of waiting weeks or months for an NHS appointment, you could be seeing a consultant endocrinologist, immunologist, or gastroenterologist within days.
 This allows for swift investigation to identify the root cause of your symptoms.
-If an acute condition is found, your PMI policy will cover the treatment.
+If an acute condition is found, your PMI policy may cover the treatment.
 If a chronic condition is diagnosed, you will have a clear diagnosis far more quickly, allowing you to begin managing it effectively via the NHS.

 Advanced Health Screening & Toxin Panels: The future of insurance is proactive.
 Premium PMI policies are increasingly offering advanced wellness benefits that go far beyond basic health checks.
 This can include access to private labs for comprehensive blood work, including panels that can screen for heavy metals and environmental toxins like PFAS.
 Identifying a high body burden is the first step toward taking corrective action.